video-SALMONN S: Memory-Enhanced Streaming Audio-Visual LLM: video-SALMONN S Training and Test

-The video memory token sequence $\mathbf{\tilde{Z}}_t\in \mathcal{R}^{N\times d} $ after TTT$_\text{HF}$ already contains comprehensive information from the preceding video.
-However, when responding to a specific prompt $\mathbf{P}_t\in \mathcal{R}^{S\times d}$, it is usually unnecessary to utilise all memory tokens, which brings both performance issues and high computational cost.
-Therefore, we employ a prompt-dependent memory reading mechanism, following AdaReTaKe \citep{wang2025adaretake}, to select only the relevant part of the memory.
+The video memory token sequence $\mathbf{\tilde{Z}}\in \mathcal{R}^{N\times d} $ after TTT$_\text{MEM}$ already contains comprehensive information from the preceding video.
+However, when responding to a specific prompt $\mathbf{P}\in \mathcal{R}^{S\times d}$, it is usually unnecessary to utilise all memory tokens, which brings both performance issues and high computational cost.
+Therefore, we employ a modality-aware prompt-dependent memory reading mechanism to select only the relevant part of the memory.

 We aim to leverage the LLM to compress the number of KV pairs used for final decoding to an average of $M$ tokens per layer.
-Specifically, the tokens are first divided into chunks of length $m$, resulting in $\lceil N/m\rceil$ chunks, $\mathbf{\tilde{Z}}_{t,i}$, to reduce computational requirements.
-For each chunk at layer $l$, we concatenate the input of this chunk with prompt tokens forwarded to layer $l$, and perform the attention operation defined as
+Specifically, the tokens are first divided into chunks of length $m$, resulting in $\lceil N/m\rceil$ chunks, $\mathbf{\tilde{Z}}_{i}$, to reduce computational requirements.
+For each chunk at layer $l$, we concatenate the input of this chunk with prompt tokens forwarded to layer $l$, and apply multi-head self-attention by